Editor’s Note: Rare black & white photos of Bannu dating back to 1913 are in the last portion of this page.

 The Earliest Sketch of Akra, Bannu, 1848-49

 Why the Bannu City was Called Edwardesabad?
 Major General Sir Herbert Benjamin Edwardes (1819–1868) was an English administrator, soldier, and statesman, who in February 1847, aged 28, was detailed on special duty as Political Agent to Bannu region, to improve the district’s tax-revenue yield to Lahore (The area was under Punjab.
 NWFP Province was created much later in 1901), much lessened by evasion and non-payment by locals.
 Backed by a small force of Sikh troops, he completely reformed the administration, settled local feuds, built roads and canals and encouraged agriculture.
-The town established by him was named after his death in his honour as Edwardesabad.
-The name was changed to Bannu after the Partition of India.
+He established the town of Bannu in 1848 and named it as Dalipnagar.
+It was named after his death in his honour as Edwardesabad in 1869.
+The name was finally changed to Bannu in 1903.
+(Encyclopedia Britannica.)

 An Artistic Sculpture at Durrani Children Park.
 Photo by thewaseems.